Menu

 Hands on activities in all lessons, producing useful, relevant and appropriate outcomes.

-Using PCs, laptops, cameras, digital art, digital music, physical computing-Crumble, Chromebooks
+Using laptops, cameras, digital art, digital music, physical computing-Crumble, CAD

 6. It is flexible and responsive to individual needs and interests.